aCeTotal/hypr-arch/README.md

-How to install hypr-arch (Arch Linux with Hyprland): WARNING: WORK-IN-PROGRESS!
+How to install hypr-arch (Arch Linux (BTRFS) with Hyprland): WARNING: WORK-IN-PROGRESS!

 1. Download the latest image of Arch Linux and place it on a usb-stick with Ventoy or similar.